 - 1. On February 14, 2023, J.T.
 Smith Companies, LLC applied for a Major Modification to previously approved Planned Unit Development PUD18-0001 and Conditional Use Permit CUP18-0004 for a property located at Highway 99W and E Crestview Drive, Yamhill County Tax Lot R3216AC 13800. - 2.
 After proper notice, the Newberg Planning Commission held a public hearing on June 8, 2023, to consider the application.
 The Commission considered testimony and deliberated. - 3.
+The Newberg Planning Commission amended findings of Exhibit "A" and conditions of approval in Exhibit "B" requiring the addition of an evergreen vegetative buffer composed of a species that will adequately screen the project from nearby uses along western and northern portions of the development site. - 4.
 The Newberg Planning Commission finds that the application meets the applicable Newberg Municipal Code criteria as shown in the findings in Exhibit "A".